 Education majors will learn the skills necessary to design and interpret assessment instruments used in schools to inform instruction.
-The course will focus on gathering and preparing pre-assessment data, formative assessment data, summative assessment data, and the feedback process for student learning.
+The course will focus on gathering and preparing pre-assessment data, formative assessment data, and the feedback process for student learning.